top of page

 SAT: 1560 (Math 770, Reading & Writing 790)

-AP Exams: Chemistry (5), Biology (5), Calculus BC (5), English Literature (5), English Language and Composition (5), European History (5), U.S. Government and Politics (5), Macroeconomics (5), Microeconomics (4), Physics (4)
+AP Scores: Chemistry (5), Biology (5), Calculus BC (5), English Literature (5), English Language and Composition (5), European History (5), U.S. Government and Politics (5), Macroeconomics (5), Microeconomics (4), Physics (4)

 Hi!
 I’m an undergraduate student at Brown University, double concentrating in Neuroscience and Economics, with a strong academic background across math, science, and the humanities.
 I’ve worked with students of varying ages and skill levels, and I enjoy helping them gain confidence and clarity in subjects that may initially feel overwhelming.
 I have several years of tutoring experience, including working at Mathnasium, where I supported students across grade levels by strengthening foundational math skills, improving problem-solving strategies, and building effective study habits through individualized instruction.
 At Brown, I’ve also served as a teaching assistant in the Biology Department, leading review sessions and working one-on-one with students to explain complex concepts in a clear, approachable way.
 My interest in tutoring comes from seeing how the right guidance can completely change a student’s relationship with learning.
 I focus on breaking down material into intuitive steps, adapting explanations to each student’s learning style, and keeping sessions structured, encouraging, and engaging.
 My goal is not only to help students improve grades and test scores, but also to build lasting confidence, independence, and strong academic habits that carry forward well beyond our sessions.